 Thanksgiving dinner cruise NYC food

-The food on Hornblower cruises always wows me.
+The food on City Experiences cruises always wows me.
 It’s not “good for a boat” good, but actually really, really good.
 Their Thanksgiving dinner cruise NYC meals are nothing short of impressive, so, after my first cruise experience, I did not hesitate booking another to celebrate a holiday that 100% revolves around food.

 The food was served buffet style—the best style, in my opinion—and the menu included: